 Lucas EV Miller is a filmmaker based in New York City.
 Of dual US-Italian citizenship, he has lived and worked extensively in both countries and across Europe.
 He began his career as a film critic, attending the 2008 Edinburgh International Film Festival as a member of the press when he was only eighteen, skipping his high school graduation ceremony to make the opening night screening.

-His first feature-length documentary as Director of Photography, Aterúe: The Singers from Elsewhere, followed the first group of non-Sardinians to learn cantu a tenore, a deeply-rooted singing tradition that has been named by UNESCO as an example of the world’s intangible cultural heritage.
+His first feature-length documentary as Director of Photography, Aterúe: The Singers from Elsewhere, followed a group of American singers on their journey to learn cantu a tenore, a deeply-rooted singing tradition unique to Sardinia that has been named by UNESCO as an example of the world’s intangible cultural heritage.

 In Search of Old Flo, his submission to the 10th annual Sparrow Film Project, was nominated for Best Edit, Best Cinematography, Best Director and Best Film, and screened at the Museum of the Moving Image.
 In 2016, Lucas’s documentary portrait of friend Jess Friedman, Popcorn Princess, won Voter’s Choice in the inaugural Everyday Humans competition sponsored by Syrp.
 His still photography has been featured on Flickr’s Explore page and appeared in the Gothamist.

 Lucas is the grandson of Italian-American writer Arturo Vivante, whose work he cites as an inspiration.